KINUTHIA39/STOCK-PRICE-ANALYSIS/README.md

-# Stock price analysis for a couple of stocks using python, look at the file ALGO COURSE.ipynb
+# Stock price analysis
+look at the file ALGO COURSE.ipynb for the step by step analysis.